9/2018 – Terracrete blocks provide permeable storm water control

 The lined section of Channel 1 under construction.

-The lined section of channel one under construction.
+The lined section of Channel 1 under construction

 Newly laid Terracrete grass blocks in Channel-1.

-Newly laid Terracrete grass blocks in channel one.
+Newly laid Terracrete grass blocks in Channel 1

 The channel forms part of a system which has been designed to ensure that stormwater flows are managed and dispensed in a controlled manner.
 Several tributaries and stormwater pipes which previously flowed into several evaporation ponds, situated on the land earmarked for the new housing estate, now drain into the main channel, channel 1 and into two tributary channels channels 2 and 3.